-Personal Automobile
+(a) Personal Automobile

+Employees will be compensated for time spent traveling from the Library to another job site during the workday.
+The return trip, however, is non-compensable when the employee goes directly home from the final job site.
+Employees will not be compensated for round trip travel between home and a job site, as commute time is not compensable.
+Any extenuating circumstances must be approved by the Library Director in order to be compensated for travel time from home.
 The Library will reimburse mileage, at the current IRS Standard Mileage Rate, and any applicable tolls.
 When two or more staff attend the same event, they are expected to carpool unless a justifiable reason prevents it.
-The Library reserves the right to limit mileage reimbursement, if staff doesn't carpool without a justifiable reason.
+The Library reserves the right to limit mileage reimbursement if staff doesn't carpool without a justifiable reason.

 When two or more staff travel together, only one will be reimbursed for the mileage allowance.
 No more than two staff members will be reimbursed for mileage expenses for the same conference or event.
-When submitting for mileage reimbursement the requester should provide a copy of the travel directions from a reputable source (i.e. Google maps, Mapquest, etc.).
-The directions must include the address of the training as a destination, the address of the Library or requestor's home (whichever is closer to the training location) and the trip distance in miles.
+When submitting for mileage reimbursement the requester should complete the Mileage Reimbursement Form and submit it to the Library Director.
+The form must include the address of the training as a destination, the address of the Library or requestor's home (whichever is closer to the training location) and the trip distance in miles.
 The Library Director will review the trip information for approval.

-Rental Automobile
+(b) Rental Automobile